12ff54e/BSplineInterpolation/README.md

 # BSpline Interpolation Lib

-This library use B-spline to interpolate given data of any dimension on a mesh grid.
+This library use B-spline to interpolate given data of any dimension on a Cartesian mesh grid.

+## Perquisite

+This library is standard C++11 and relies on [Eigen3](https://eigen.tuxfamily.org/).

 ## How to use